200106-uta-go/project-3/cmd/kreate/readme.md

 # True CLI MVP

 ## kreate init
-1. Setup kreate's folders to the proper paths (var/local/kreate holds the istio and custom molds. etc/kreate/ holds profile .yaml files.)
+1. Setup kreate's folders to the proper paths (var/local/kreate holds the istio and custom moulds. etc/kreate/ holds profile .yaml files.)
 2. Setup kreate's environment variables (If any)
 ## kreate profile <profile name>
 1. The following variables must be saved to the profile .yaml file.